dkeightley/App-Mesh-Demo/README.md

 - **frontend**: An nginx web server that passes connections to the backend service.
 This is configured as a `type: LoadBalancer` Kubernetes Service, a Classic Load Balancer (CLB) will be created for ingress requests.

 - **backend**: A Python web application which serves random cat, or dog GIFs.
-These are abstracted as two separate Kubernetes ClusterIP Services, requests can be weighted between these as targets in the App Mesh rules.
+These are abstracted as two separate Kubernetes `ClusterIP` Services, requests can be weighted between these as targets in the App Mesh `catdog-backend` route.

 Each Service contains Pods configured with the Envoy proxy alongside the application container.